ioannisrpt/FamaFrench2015FF5/README.md

 The high correlation of the SMB factor means that all my sorting and aggregating functions are working as intended.
 The problem is the definition of the Book-to-Market (HML), Profitability (RMW) and Investment (CMA) variables in FirmCharacteristics.csv.
-Exceptional care is required to construct these variables.
-A potential problem is the use of PERMCOs instead of PERMNOs?
+Exceptional care is required to construct these variables (and I was not very careful).